 Authentically designed to replicate a traditional Mexican village, the area boasts over 50 boutiques and galleries (and restaurants), with no shortage of unusual gift and souvenir items.

+Ceramics, sculptures, colorful clothes, and magnificent glass pieces are just some of the treasures you can find here, each dripping with character and style.
 What’s more, you can even interact with the artisans!
 The scenic beauty of this place will have you bowled over in no time!

-13 – Conquer the West Fork Trail
+16 – Conquer the gorgeous slopes of the West Fork Trail

 Widely considered to be up there as one of the top 10 trails in the United States, Oak Creek Canyon’s West Fork Trail delivers a slightly different hiking experience to most — not only does it follow along the tranquil Oak Creek, but it does so in the foreboding depths of a 1,000-foot canyon.